grahamj7/woolly-mammoth/ReadMe.txt

 How to run:
 To compile the UDP Server
+  make Sender

+To compile the Receiver
-  make Server
+  make Receiver

-To run the server and proxy:
+To run the Sender and Receiver:
-  ./Server
+  ./Sender [arguments]
+  ./Receiver [arguments]